BrentGrammer/Statistics/NOTES/DATA.md

 - Plural: Data
 - To reduce complexity of the universe into something we can try to understand, physical and biological data can be reduced to numbers that can be stored on a computer.

+- Good book on python tools for data (with data cleaning chapter): [Python for Data Analysis](https://wesmckinney.com/book/)
+  - covers tools like pandas and numpy

 ### Limitations of Data

 - Be careful about whether the data is actually measuring what you think it is